xtangle/devbox/README.md

 - [VirtualBox 5.2.0+](https://www.virtualbox.org/wiki/Downloads) with the Extension Pack installed.
 - VBoxManage.exe exists in the folder `C:\Program Files\Oracle\VirtualBox`.
    - This should already be the case if VirtualBox is installed using the default settings.
+- Ability to create symbolic links inside shared folders, see [instructions](#Enable creation of symlinks on shared folders) below.

 ## Getting Started